 - The LEA provides adequate basic and supplemental resources to each EL with learning opportunities in an appropriate program providing equal opportunity for academic achievement across the core curriculum, including classes necessary to complete graduation requirements.
 (20 USC §1703(f); Castañeda v.
 Pickard (5th Cir.
-1981) 648 F.2d 989, 1010, 1012-1013) - 10.
-The LEA uses verifiable criteria consistent with EC §313 to change a student's designation from EL to reclassified FEP status that have been established by the district if ELs are enrolled.
-Each former EL who has been redesignated to FEP has: - a. demonstrated English language proficiency comparable to that of the average native speakers; and - b. participated equally with average native speakers in the school's regular instructional program.
+1981) 648 F.2d 989) - 10.
+The LEA uses verifiable criteria consistent with EC §313(f) that have been established by the district, if ELs are enrolled, to change a student's designation from EL to reclassified fluent English proficient (RFEP) status.
+Each former EL who has been RFEP has: - a. demonstrated English language proficiency comparable to that of the average native speakers; and - b. participated equally with average native speakers in the school's regular instructional program.
 (20 USC §1703(f); Gomez v.
 Illinois State Board of Education (7th Cir.
-1987) 811 F.2d 1030, 1041-1042, Castañeda v.
+1987) 811 F.2d, Castañeda v.
 Pickard (5th Cir.
-1981) 648 F.2d 989, 1010, 1012-1014); and Keyes v.
+1981) 648 F.2d 989); and Keyes v.
 School Dist.
 No. 1 (D. Colo.
 1983) 576 F. Supp. §§1503, 1516-1522; 5 CCR §§11302, 11303(d)) - 11.
-The LEA meets the requirements of EC §62002.5 regarding the advisory functions of the LEA and school committees on services for ELs.
-(EC §62002.5) - 12.
+The LEA meets the requirements of EC §62002.5 regarding the advisory functions of the LEA and school committees on services for ELs. - 12.
 The LEA establishes and implements a process and criteria to determine the effectiveness of the program(s) for ELs.
 (20 USC §1703(f), 6841; Castañeda v.
 Pickard (5th Cir.
-1981) 648 F.2d 989, 1012-1013) - 13.
-Upon submission of the Title III EL and Immigrant subgrant application on the Consolidated Application and Reporting System (CARS), LEAs acknowledge responsibility for accuracy of all data and narrative information submitted to the California Department of Education (CDE). - 14.
+1981) 648 F.2d 989) - 13.
+Upon submission of the Title III EL and Immigrant Student subgrant application on the Consolidated Application and Reporting System (CARS), LEAs acknowledge responsibility for accuracy of all data and narrative information submitted to the California Department of Education (CDE). - 14.
 Acceptance of the CARS application by the CDE does not: - a. constitute approval or validation of the information provided, or acceptance of that information for purposes of satisfying any outstanding corrective actions under program determination letters or program monitoring reports; or - b. limit or compromise in any way the CDE's ability to conduct audits, investigations, or program monitoring in connection with the information provided in your application and then secure any needed corrective actions.

-Title IV, Part A Student Support and Academic Enrichment
+Title IV, Part A Student Support and Academic Enrichment Assurances